on this page

 What to do if your concession card is exposed

-If your concession card has been exposed by a data breach, you don’t need to get a replacement card.
+If your concession card has been exposed in a data breach, you don’t need to get a replacement card.

 You can continue to use your concession card to receive cheaper health services, medicines, and discounts at participating organisations.